Reviewing School Travel Programs Amid Ongoing Middle East Conflict

 A Considered Approach Is a Strong Approach

-Making the decision to defer or modify a travel program is not a failure it’s a mark of responsible, student-centred safety leadership.
-The experiences that school travel provides are valuable, but they are never worth compromising the safety and wellbeing of the young people in your care.
+Making the decision to defer or modify a travel program is a clear option at this point in time.
+The experiences that school travel provides are valuable, but the ongoing conflict means the landscape will remain significantly changed for an extended period of time.

 We encourage all school travel coordinators, principals, and leadership teams to schedule a formal review of upcoming programs as a priority agenda item this term.